ismailcetinkaya670-hash/talaria/README.md

 This scanner also mainly focues on lateral movement and privilege escalation checks for ways to go for other users .

 I have added stealth mode and some jitter but honestly it doesn't do much of a difference in real life scenarios but it is fun to have .

+You can look for screenshots from the example scan in tryhackme linux privesc room in screenshots directory

 ## Features